basp/hellmoo/README.md

 * `mapper` is a mapper API tailored to HellMOO
 * `gag` removes lines from output completely

+Check out each module's subfolder for specific information about that module.

 ## quick start
 The recommended way to load modules is using the `hum` system module.
 First, we need to load (or *source*) this module into our client session.
 ```